And greetings once again, ladies and gentlemen, great to have you here.

 More government spending to get us out of.

-He has a legacy, yeah, he has a legacy concern.
+Yeah, he has a legacy concern.

-He wants to be written about in the future as a great socialist, a guy who finally, finally, corralled the United States and defeated the entire capitalist structure and turned it into a burgeoning Western European socialist democracy, some such thing as that.
+He's a great socialist, a guy who finally, finally corralled the United States and defeated the entire capitalist structure and turned it into a burgeoning Western European socialist democracy, some such thing as that.

-Private sector economic growth.
+Private sector economic growth?

 Don't tell me what he says.